rage/programming-23/data/part-9/3-encapsulation.md

 ## Encapsulation

 A common feature in object oriented programming languages is that classes can usually hide their attributes from any prospective clients.
-In Python this is achieved by adding two underscores `__` to the beginning of the attribute name:
+Hidden attributes are usually called _private_.
+In Python this privacy is achieved by adding two underscores `__` to the beginning of the attribute name:

 ```python
 class CreditCard: